HarshitBK/NLP-Assignment1/README.md

 ## Answer 7
 Brief descriptions of the deduplication methods used:

-**MinHash Jaccard Similarity**: This method estimates the similarity between two sets by hashing and comparing their elements, efficiently approximating Jaccard similarity for large datasets.
+*MinHash Jaccard Similarity*: This method estimates the similarity between two sets by hashing and comparing their elements, efficiently approximating Jaccard similarity for large datasets.

-**Cosine Similarity**: It measures the angle between two vectors (representing documents) in a high-dimensional space, identifying duplicates based on how close their vectors are to each other.
+*Cosine Similarity*: It measures the angle between two vectors (representing documents) in a high-dimensional space, identifying duplicates based on how close their vectors are to each other.

-**Levenshtein Distance**: Also known as edit distance, this method counts the minimum number of single-character edits (insertions, deletions, or substitutions) needed to change one string into another, identifying near-duplicate text.
+*Levenshtein Distance*: Also known as edit distance, this method counts the minimum number of single-character edits (insertions, deletions, or substitutions) needed to change one string into another, identifying near-duplicate text.

-**Fingerprinting**: A hashing-based technique that converts documents into fixed-size "fingerprints," allowing quick detection of identical or nearly identical text fragments.
+*Fingerprinting*: A hashing-based technique that converts documents into fixed-size "fingerprints," allowing quick detection of identical or nearly identical text fragments.

 Codes for all the methods have been written in the de_duplication.ipynb file

 ## Answer 8

+## CONTRIBUTION
+* Hirva Patel - Collected data by downloading and scraping, Wrote and ran codes for de-duplication.
+* Khushal Ramani -  Collected data by downloading and scraping, Wrote and ran codes for cleaning.
+* Harshi Chandrafari - Collected data by downloading and scraping, Wrote and ran codes for de-duplication.
+* Rushi Glasswala - Collected data by downloading and scraping, Wrote and ran codes for cleaning.
+* Harshit Kothari - Collected data by downloading and scraping, Wrote and ran codes for de-duplication.
+  Note - everyone contributed individually to the tables